learningdebunked/SystemDesignFundamentals/README.md

 a) Property graph models - Cypher is a declarative query language for property graphs created for Neo4j
 b) Triple store model - SPARQL , query language for triple stores using RDF data model

+4) Column oriented storage

+    a) Idea is that don't store all the values from one row together but store all the values from each column together
+    b) The way it works is that to reassemble entire row , you can take the entry from each of the individual column files and put them together to form
+       the row in a table
+    c) Another advantage of column oriented  storage is that data can be compressed.
+Common compression is bit map encoding.

 In-Memory db: The performance gain of in-memory db is not due to the fact that data is not read from disk but because they can avoid the over heads of encoding in memory data structures in a form that can be writtern to disk

 Graphs are good for evolvability as we add features to application .
 A graph can be extended easily to accomodate changes in applications data structure.